AgenticEval: Toward Agentic and Self-Evolving Safety Evaluation of Large Language Models: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive experimental evaluation.
+In this section, we conduct an experimental evaluation.
 We first detail the Experimental Setup, covering the models, agents, and policies.
 Following this, we analyze the Experimental Results to benchmark the safety of various state-of-the-art LLMs and to validate the core components and overall efficacy of our agentic evaluation process.